NemoGW/CS_Notes/Java/JavaInterviewQuestions.md

 - Directed Graph: A graph where the edges have a direction, indicating the relationship flows from one vertex to another.
 - Undirected Graph: A graph where the edges do not have a direction, indicating a two-way relationship.

+**Question: Static vs. Instance Methods in Java**

+- Static Methods: Belong to the class rather than any specific instance of the class and can be called without creating an instance of the class.
+Static methods are used for operations that don't require data from an instance of the class.
+They are marked with the static keyword.
+- Instance Methods: Belong to an instance of a class.
+They can manipulate the instance variables of the object to which they belong.
+Instance methods can access static methods and static variables directly.

+**Question: Functional Interfaces in Java 8**

+- A functional interface in Java is an interface that contains exactly one abstract method, allowing it to be used for lambda expressions and method references.
+Java 8 annotates these interfaces with @FunctionalInterface annotation to ensure they meet the criteria.

+**Question: TreeMap vs. HashMap**

+- HashMap: Provides constant-time performance for basic operations (get and put), assuming the hash function disperses elements properly among the buckets.
+It does not guarantee any order of the map elements.
+- TreeMap: Implements the NavigableMap interface and guarantees that the elements will be in ascending key order.
+It provides O(log n) time cost for the containsKey, get, put, and remove operations.

+- Use HashMap when order is not important and you need efficient access to elements.
+Use TreeMap when you need sorted order for keys.

+**Questions: Generics in Collections**

+- Generics provide a way to ensure type safety in collections by allowing you to specify the type of elements stored in a collection.
+This prevents runtime errors by catching type mismatches at compile time.

+**Questions: Thread vs. Runnable**

+- Thread: Extending the Thread class means your class cannot extend any other class, as Java doesn't support multiple inheritance.
+- Runnable: Implementing the Runnable interface is more flexible as it allows your class to extend another class.

+**Question: Thread Life Cycle**